uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(s1 + s2); // Next.js book
 ```

-Note that instead of doing concatenation all the time you can also use **template strings** (also called template literals).
+Instead of concatenating strings repeatedly, we can use **template strings**, also called **template literals**.
-This allows writing JavaScript expressions directly inside strings.
+These allow us to embed JavaScript expressions directly inside strings.
 Consider the following example:

 ```js